Global Fishing Watch is an independent, international non-profit organisation.

 Policy and markets

 Our data can inform economic and policy decisions, and we’re pursuing partnerships with government and industry around the world to improve transparency, data sharing and fisheries management.
 Data from other initiatives like industry-traceability programmes can also help us to tip the balance toward transparency.

 Advocacy and education

 We’re growing a community of people around the world committed to sustainable fisheries and better management in our oceans.
 We’re bringing together governments, businesses, NGOs, media and academia to promote transparency, improve understanding and foster collaboration – for example in building demand for verifiable, sustainably-sourced seafood, identifying illegal, unreported and unregulated (IUU) fishing hotspots, and establishing and managing marine protected areas.

 In 2017, Indonesia became the first nation to make its proprietary vessel monitoring system (VMS) tracking data available via Global Fishing Watch, instantly putting 5,000 smaller commercial fishing vessels that don’t use AIS on our map.
-Peru stepped up with a public commitment in June 2017 to share its VMS data on our platform and in doing so increasing the number of Peruvian vessels trackable on our map from about 100 to 1300.
+In October 2018, Peru followed suit, publishing its VMS data on our platform and in doing so increasing the number of Peruvian vessels trackable on our map from about 100 to 1300.
 In May 2018, Costa Rica committed to publicly publish its VMS data via our map, as did Panama in March 2019.

 “Illegal, Unreported and Unregulated (IUU) Fishing is a global crime.
 To put an end to it, we have to use all the tools we have to ensure that all fishing efforts in our waters are seen and recorded.
 Once Global Fishing Watch kicks in, no fishing boat will be able to hide.”